sagemath/sagewiki_to_gh-2022-10-10/days115.md

-As an extension to the ANR MoDiff meeting, we are holding non-virtual SageDays in the center of Bordeaux.
+As an extension to the [[https://indico.math.cnrs.fr/event/7654/|ANR MoDiff meeting]], we are holding non-virtual SageDays in the center of Bordeaux.
 If you're around, feel free to join us.
 If you're not, feel free to join us at https://sagemath.zulipchat.com/#narrow/stream/271193-polygon.

 = Projects =